 - Clean up your damn equipment.

-- Not putting up your weights causes unnecessary work for other people.
+- Not putting up your weight causes unnecessary work for other people.

 - Not cleaning your sweat off of a machine is unsanitary.